Roll20/roll20-character-sheets/Open Legend Basic by Great Moustache/ReadMe.md

 ### Changelog

+### 1.6.0 on 2016 November 28th
+* Added graphics for the roll/chat window
+	- Updated buttons for rolling to use the new template "openLegend"

 ### 1.5.1 on 2016 November 25th
 * Changed the code for Toughness
 	- Uncommented the relvent code, and deleted the old